 One of the reasons this site is named Brazilian Gringo is to help my fellow gringos understand that it is ok to be a gringo.
 Brazilians don’t hate you just because they call you a gringo, quite the opposite in fact.
 Gringos are often looked upon with curiosity and bemusement and not with anger and hostility.

-Being a gringo in Latin America is not a good thing.
-If a Spanish speaker calls you a gringo you’ve probably did something ugly like commit a cultural faux pa, used drugs or contacted the services of a sex professional.
+Being called a gringo in most situations in Latin America is not a good thing.
+If a Spanish speaker calls you a gringo you’ve probably did something ugly like commit a cultural faux pa, used drugs or contracted the services of a sex professional.
 Don’t be disrespectful in that country and don’t give anyone a reason to call you a gringo.